PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Virtual Good/README.md

 ## Introduction

 In the context of the GameSparks platform, a Virtual Good is any in-game asset that can be awarded, accumulated or bought.
-This would cover XP points and in-game currencies as well as specific goods that deliver benefits in-game (convenience, customisation, competitive advantage etc).
-These can be used and consumed cross-platform.
-You can set up Virtual Goods to be bought as IAPs.
+This would cover XP points and in-game currencies as well as specific goods that deliver benefits in-game (such as convenience, customisation, competitive advantage, and so on).
+These can be used and consumed cross-platform:
+* You can set up Virtual Goods to be bought as IAPs.
 This is when you associate the Virtual Goods with the Product IDs of the corresponding items on the stores, and when a good is purchased we can reconcile the store receipts with the items.
-You can also establish relationships between them so they can be traded or converted.
-There are multiple ways of awarding Virtual Goods, in this tutorial we will award the player with a Virtual Good by "purchasing" it, this is done via [BuyVirtualGoodsRequest](/API Documentation/Request API/Store/BuyVirtualGoodsRequest.md).
+* You can define relationships between your Virtual Goods so they can be traded or converted.

+There are many ways of awarding Virtual Goods.
+In this tutorial, we'll award the player with a Virtual Good by "purchasing" it, this is done via [BuyVirtualGoodsRequest](/API Documentation/Request API/Store/BuyVirtualGoodsRequest.md).

 ## Virtual Good

 First you will need to navigate to the Virtual Goods page in your Configurator.
 Next, add a new Virtual Good with the following parameters (shown below).
 For an in-depth guide about Virtual Goods click [here](/Documentation/Configurator/Virtual Goods.md).
 All parameters that are not listed below can be left as default.

-  * Short Code - This is the reference by which we will award the Virtual Good, these are always unique.
+  * *Short Code* - This is the reference by which we will award the Virtual Good, these are always unique.
-  * Name - This field is used when listing Virtual Goods in all of the Returns.
+  * *Name* - This field is used when listing Virtual Goods in all of the Returns.
-  * Description - This field is used to display what the Virtual Good is used for, this is primarily for your benefit in the Virtual Goods Configurator.
+  * *Description* - This field is used to display what the Virtual Good is used for, this is primarily for your benefit in the Virtual Goods Configurator.
-  * Currency 1 - This is the amount of Currency 1 that is required to "purchase" this Virtual Good.
+  * *Currency 1* - This is the amount of Currency 1 that is required to "purchase" this Virtual Good.

 ![](img/Create/1.png)